Individual Retirement Accounts (IRAs)

 Nondeductible Contributions:

 You can make nondeductible contributions if you are not eligible for a tax deduction or if you choose not to take a deduction.
-The combined total of deductible and nondeductible contributions cannot exceed the annual contribution limit of $5K, plus catch-up contributions if eligible, or 100% of earned income, whichever is less.
+The combined total of deductible and nondeductible contributions cannot exceed the annual contribution limit of $7K, plus.

 Tax Credits: